Document #: HHS-OCIO-OES-2024-11-007

 7.8.
 OpDiv CIO

-Each OpDiv’s CIO, or designee, must:
+Each OpDiv’s CIO, or designee, must ensure that:

 7.9.
 OpDiv CEA